Jatin-kumar-10/Battery-Performance-Analysis/README.md

 ## Usage

 This could plots using plotly and showing how the following battery paramaters :
--Battery_impedance
+- Battery_impedance
--Re: Estimated electrolyte resistance (Ohms)
+- Re: Estimated electrolyte resistance (Ohms)
--Rct: Estimated charge transfer resistance (Ohms) are changing as the battery cell is aging through charge/discharge cycles.
+- Rct: Estimated charge transfer resistance (Ohms) are changing as the battery cell is aging through charge/discharge cycles.